fenago/nlp-fundamentals/lab_guides/Lab_6.md

 -   Implement text summarization using word frequency
 -   Generate text using Markov chains

-In this chapter, you will learn about the various ways in which text can be summarized and generated.
+In this lab, you will learn about the various ways in which text can be summarized and generated.